HatemMahmoud/tasky/README.markdown

 - User can use easy datetime formats (tod, tom, sun, mon)
 - User can delete a task
 - User can edit a task's name and due at
 - User can mark a task as done
 - User can mark a done task as undone
-- User can login using Facebook and logout

 - User can create/list/edit/delete projects
 - User can create/list/edit/delete contexts
 - User can filter tasks by project
 - User can filter tasks by context
+- User can assign a task by tweeting it
 - User can view done tasks
 - User can move a task to a project
 - User can move a task to a context
+- User can login using Facebook and logout
 - User can order tasks
 - User can order project
 - User can order context